AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/concepts.md

 With GenStudio for Performance Marketing you can:

-* Create on-brand content using natural language prompts for all your top-priority digital channels such as paid media, email, and display ads
+* Create on-brand content using natural language prompts for your top-priority digital channels, such as paid media, email, and display ads

 * Collaborate with stakeholders to review and approve generated content
 * Save generated and approved content to access for future marketing campaigns
-* Evaluate content performance with insights about asset performance and attributes of high-performing content
+* Evaluate content performance with insights about high-performing experiences, assets, and attributes

 * Assess content effectiveness by analyzing asset performance and identifying key attributes of top-performing content

 ## Generative AI technology